vocdoni/docs/Epic1.md

 - Should NOT implement
     - Vote encryption is not specific to the proof. (could use multiple keys, encryption schemes...)

-### Census Merkle-tree generation
+#### Census Merkle-tree generation
 - Makes sense to have its own repository, although it relies on the Snarks Circuit implementation
-- Takes thousands of public keys.
+- Takes thousands of public keys and creates a Merkle-tree
-- Creates a Merkle-tree
 - No optimizations (sparse Merkle-trees, streams...)

-## Voting smart-contract
+### Voting smart-contract
-- Not need to implement time-frames for now
 - Should implement...
     - createProcess(name, voteEncryptionKey)
     - getProcessMetadata(processId):processMetadata
-    - AddPackageAgregationHash(agregatedPackagesHash)//eventually should store the sender to know who added it
+    - AddVotesBatch(votesBatchHash)//eventually should store the sender to know who added it
     - getPackageAgregationHash(index)
     - FinalizeProcess(voteEncryptionKey)
 - Should not implement (YET)
-    - RegisterRelay // To be defined, likley not needed for now
+    - RegisterRelay()
+    - Time-frames (start/end blocks)
+    - Available `vote options`

-## Client integration
+### Client integration
 - Can be done using a test suit (no UI)

-- Should
-    - Download processMetadata from blockchain
+1. Local integration
-    - Encyrpts mock data vote
+    - Encyrpts mock vote
-    - Generates VotePackage
+    - Generates `vote package`

+2. External integration (relay/blockchain)
+    - Gets and uses `process metadata` from `voting smart-contract`
-    - Sends VotePackage to relay
+    - Sends `vote-package` to `relay`
-    - Recieves reciept // TO BE DEFINED, probably not required for now

-## Relay integration
+### Relay integration

+1. Relay setup and infrastructure
+- Setup a testnet?
+- Build it into a docker?
+- Setup IPFS
+- Expose IPFS gateway
+- Setup Ethereum node
+- Expose Ethereum RPC
-- voteAgregationHasn pinning
+- Setup testnet

+2. External integration
+- Recieves `vote package`
 - validates franchise proof

-## Relay devops

-- IPFS gateway
-- Ethereum node
+- Groups `voting packages` and creates `votes batch`
+- Pins `votes batch`
+- Adds `votes batch` to the `voting-smart` contract